 Image 42 – Xray of Fracture of Supracondylar Region of Humerus

-Fracture of supracondylar region of humerus in 39 years old female who suffered this injury in a motor vehicle accident.
+Fracture of the supracondylar region of the humerus in 39 years old female who suffered this injury in a motor vehicle accident.

 There was no neurovascular deficit.
 The patient was treated with open reduction and internal fixation using reconstruction plates.